Large Scale Image Segmentation with Structured Loss based Deep Learning for Connectome Reconstruction: Introduction

 Precise reconstruction of neural connectivity is of great importance to understand the function of biological nervous systems.
 3D electron microscopy (EM) is the only available imaging method with the resolution necessary to visualize and reconstruct dense neural morphology without ambiguity.
 At this resolution, however, even moderately small neural circuits yield image volumes that are too large for manual reconstruction.
 Therefore, automated methods for neuron tracing are needed to aid human analysis.

-We present a structured deep learning based image segmentation method for reconstructing neurons from 3D electron microscopy which improves significantly upon state of the art in terms of accuracy and scalability.
-For an overview, see \figref{fig:method:overview}, top row.
+{\rererevised We present a method combining a structured loss for deep learning based instance separation with subsequent region agglomeration for neuron segmentation in 3D electron microscopy, which improves significantly upon state of the art in terms of accuracy and scalability.} For an overview, see \figref{fig:method:overview}, top row.
 The main components of our method are: (1) Prediction of 3D affinity graphs using a 3D \unet architecture~\cite{Cicek2016}, (2) a structured loss based on \malis~\cite{Turaga2009} to train the \unet to minimize topological errors, and (3) an efficient $O(n)$ agglomeration scheme based on quantiles of predicted affinities.

 The choice of using a 3D~\unet architecture to predict voxel affinities is motivated by two considerations: First, {\unet}s have already shown superior performance on the segmentation of 2D~\cite{Ronneberger2015} and 3D~\cite{Cicek2016} biomedical image data.
 One of their favourable properties is the multi-scale architecture which enables computational and statistical efficiency.
 Second, {\unet}s efficiently predict large regions.
 This is of particular interest in combination with training on the \malis structured loss, for which we need affinity predictions in a region.